AGUENAOU-AYOUB/Azor-App/README.md

 `shopify_backup.json` under `scripts/`.
 This allows `reset_prices_shopify.py` to restore the original prices later.
 The backup can grow to around **500&nbsp;KB** depending on the number of variants, so it is now ignored by Git and will be recreated whenever needed.
+The reset script now uses Shopify's `productVariantsBulkUpdate` mutation to push prices back in batches of 50 variants for faster recovery.

 ## Deploying in Production